nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![result for 'addorg'](images/addorgscreenshot.png)

 <div markdown="block" class="alert alert-info">
-:bulb: Persons and organisations
+:bulb: Contacts and organisations
 * Use organisations to help you link contact together!
-* An organisation can have any number of persons within it (including 0).
+* An organisation can have any number of contacts within it (including 0).
 However, an organisation must have a name and email.
-* Remember to add the member persons separately before adding them.
+* Remember to add the member contacts separately before adding them.
 * Organisation names must be unique, emails can be repeated.
 </div>